jaimejim/lecture/src/coapdiscovery.md

 RD has two interfaces, one for **registration** and another for **lookup**.
 To start using either fo them we first we need to find the RD.
 There are several options:

 - Already knowing the IP address.
 Which means that devices need to be configured with that IP, this is the most common setup.
 - Using a DNS name for the RD and use DNS to return the IP address of the RD.
-Which means that devices need to be configured with the domain name (e.g., `www.rd.jaime.win`).
+Which means that devices need to be configured with the domain name (e.g., `rd.jaime.win`).
 - Multicast request all RDs in the same multicast group.
 More on that below.
 - It could be configured using DNS Service Discovery ([DNS-SD](https://tools.ietf.org/html/rfc67630))
 - It could be provided by default from the network using [IPv6 Neighbor Discovery](https://tools.ietf.org/html/rfc4861) by carrying information about the address of the RD, there is a Resource Directory Address Option ([RDAO](https://tools.ietf.org/html/draft-ietf-core-resource-directory-20#section-4.1.1)) for it.